UnitedHealth Group CEO steps down as company lowers, then withdraws financial outlook for 2025

 UnitedHealth cut its 2025 forecast last month following its first quarterly earnings miss in more than a decade.
 On Tuesday the company withdrew that financial forecast entirely, saying that medical costs from new Medicare Advantage members were higher than expected.

 Shares of UnitedHealth, which have plummeted 38% since the deadly Dec.
-4 ambush of Thompson in midtown Manhattan, fell more than 12% at the opening bell.
+4 ambush of Thompson in midtown Manhattan, fell more than 16% Tuesday to levels last seen almost five years ago.

 More than 50 million people have health insurance under UnitedHealth Group Inc. It also has a large pharmacy benefit manager that runs prescription drug coverage and a growing Optum segment that delivers care and provides technical support.